-Headlines the first real chance you have to reel in customers.
+Headlines the first chance you have to reel in customers.
 If you’re like me, you scan headlines and read what seems interesting to you.
 And, if you’re also like me, you get really mad when a headline seems so great, but is full of generic and useless information.
 But maybe I just get mad a lot.

 On the other hand, a promising headline + fulfilling content = jackpot!
 I’ll browse around your blog for a while, leave a comment, and maybe subscribe to your RSS feed.
 And become a potential customer.